Louise Talma: Terre de France

 You can find out more about Zach on his website, https://www.zacharydeansmith.com/

-Learn more about Carnegie Mellon University and apply today.
+This episode is sponsored by Carnegie Mellon University.
+Learn more about CMU and apply today.

 Creators and Guests